ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 If your timestamp submitted through the Timeline section is close to another mod already posted, you will have to confirm that the mod doesn't address the issue you are currently submitting. **Please check each post before checking the box!**

 It might be beneficial to `Pin` the modding field while checking other issues.
-Enabling the pin will allow the [modding field](#modding-field) to scroll with you.
+Enabling the pin will allow the [submission field](#submission-field) to scroll with you.

 ## Discussions

 ![](img/discussions.jpg "Where the discussion takes place!")

-Discussions are where the suggestions and problems from the [modding field](#modding-field) are placed once submitted.
+Discussions are where the suggestions and problems from the [submission field](#submission-field) are placed once submitted.
 Here users visiting a beatmap discussion page can see posts made by all other users.
-Other users will be able to participate in discussion on posts by adding replies to a post.
+Other users will be able to participate in discussion on posts by adding replies.
 This is done by clicking the `Respond`/`Reply` button and writing a response.
 After finishing a reponse, pressing `Enter` or clicking `Reply` will submit it to the discussion.

 As the mapper or creator of a modpost, you will be able to close an issue with the `Mark as Resolved` button once you feel an issue has been addressed.
 This marks the issue has having been dealt with to other users and removes it from the `Pending` [sorting option](#sorting-options).